cabuelow/oyster-reef-fisheries-enhancement/README.md

 This repository provides code to estimate fisheries enhancement from restored oyster reefs.

+### To consider

+- [ ] Where have different parameter estimates for males and females, should we:
+    - 1. take an average
+    - 2. simulate separately for males and females and add up enhancement at the end
+    - Probably only makes a difference if we have density differences...?
+    - For now dividing densities by 2 if they are the same, and modelling separately

 ### TODO

 -   [ ] Add standard errors or a measure of confidence around each cumulative enhancement value
   - zu Ermgassen 2016 constructs uncertainty intervals using the mean and std. error of juvenile densities. assumes all other LH paramaters are invariant (b/c don't have data on how they vary..perhaps we can do better).
 But can do this for all of the parameter estimates.
 Or do sensitivity test if just have a few.

--   [ ] Solution for how to represent this error/confidence once we add up the total enhancement value across all species
+-   [X] Solution for how to represent this error/confidence once we add up the total enhancement value across all species
   - can just sum variances across species once have estimated using simulation for each one (step above)
+  - consider: need to weight by biomass??

   - [x] von Bert growth eqn may not be appropriate for all species, in which case switch between that and a different one, e.g., Schnute.
 Will just use von Bert for now (see note from DH below).